ubergonmx/animal-chess/README.md

 # Animal Chess

-Animal Chess is a two-player game that uses animals with rank as pieces.
+Animal Chess is a two-player game that uses animals with rank (and some with special ability) as pieces.
 This project was developed as part of the requirements for the Introductory Programming (CCPROG3) class.

 ## Preview
 *Home*